kaleidos-ventures/taiga-resources/content/extend/importer-github.md

 {{< figure src="/images/import-gh-step3.png" caption="Select importer" alt="Select importer" class="articlefigure" width="100%" >}}

 4. As soon as you select the github importer, you will be redirected to the GitHub authorization page, to allow Taiga to access to your repositories (during the next day).
-You have to click "Allow", to continue the process.
+You have to click "Authorize taigaio", to continue the process.

 {{< figure src="/images/import-gh-step4.png" caption="Authorize access to GitHub" alt="Authorize access to GitHub" class="articlefigure" width="100%" >}}